Digital Innovation Initiative

 Digital Innovation Platform

-The City issued a Request for Proposals for a Digital Innovation Platform in early 2026.
-The solution may involve multiple integrated systems rather than a single platform, but will act as a single platform for Ticketing, Asset Management, and Citizen Request Management.
-With a goal of transforming and improving the City's service delivery, the platform would replace multiple legacy systems with modern and integrated technology where data is more easily shared across departments and is more accessible to the public, where appropriate.
+The City is evaluating vendors to deliver a comprehensive solution for Ticketing, Asset Management, and Citizen Request Management.
+With a goal of transforming and improving the City’s service delivery, the platform would replace a legacy system with modern and integrated technology.
+Additional features would further improve collaboration across departments and allow for sharing data more accessible to the public, where appropriate.

 Overlook Park Bird Sightings Digital Signage System